coders-camp-2021-best-team/TeamUp-API/.github/ISSUE_TEMPLATE/feat.md

 name: Feature
 about: Template for issue with a new feature
 title: feat/{scope}-description
-labels: "type: feat"
+labels: 'type: feat'
-assignees: ""
+assignees: ''
 ---

 **AC**